narner/Arduino-AudioKitOSX/README.md

 Serial.print(";");
 ```

 A delay of 50 milliseconds is added to prevent bouncing.
-Effectively we're checking the state of
+Effectively, we're checking the state of
 the input twice in a short time to make sure the button is "definitely pressed" (<a href="https://www.arduino.cc/en/Tutorial/Debounce">Arduino documentation</a>).

 Finally, at the end of the method, we save the `lastSwitchState` value as that of the current `